raidycv/rx-toolhead-/README.md

 This may be your favorite toolhead
 🔗 Hop into the Discord: [https://discord.gg/jy8PF5Nt](https://discord.gg/tFhNFqTV)

+All the print-ready files are included in the .3mf package and completely free to use.
-Support the project and get access to all STEP design files on my [Patreon](https://www.patreon.com/posts/rx-toolhead-v2-138345786?source=storefront)   (if you already purchased V1 files, you have full access to V2 files)
+If you’d like full access to the editable STEP design files, consider supporting the project on my [Patreon](https://www.patreon.com/posts/rx-toolhead-v2-138345786?source=storefront)
+ — it really helps me keep developing and sharing new designs! and (if you already purchased V1 files, you have full access to V2 files)